What is a hojicha latte?

 Do you need a whisk to make a hojicha latte?

-While a traditional bamboo whisk (chasen) ensures a smooth and foamy result, the original Hojicha Powder is ultrafine and especially crafted to easily dissolve in water with a whisk, electric frother, or even a spoon.
+While a traditional bamboo whisk (chasen) ensures a smooth and foamy result, the original Hojicha Powder is ultrafine and especially crafted to easily dissolve in water with a whisk, an electric frother, or even a spoon.
 When preparing a hojicha latte, feel free to choose the tool which works best for you.

 What is the optimal temperature for the water?